Twixks/wendigo-ware/README.md

 # wendigo-ware

-this thing was discontinued after he was bored of doing anti-locks -another reason : the Big B (Byfron)
+this thing was discontinued after he was bored of doing anti-locks <br>
+-another reason : the Big B (Byfron)

 ```